 Join Bernie Sanders, Elizabeth Warren, and Peter DeFazio in support of expanding Social Security!

-Sens.
-Bernie Sanders, Elizabeth Warren, and Rep. Peter DeFazio just proposed increasing Social Security benefits by $200 per month―while extending the Social Security trust fund for another 75 years by making the wealthy pay their fair share.
-This comes as Republicans are under fire for plans from Senators Rick Scott and Lindsey Graham that would cut Social Security or eliminate it entirely.
+Senators Bernie Sanders and Elizabeth Warren, and Representative Peter DeFazio just proposed increasing Social Security benefits by $200 per month―while extending the Social Security trust fund for another 75 years by making the wealthy pay their fair share.

-During the recent Senate hearing on Social Security expansion, Graham said that privatizing Social Security “might be part of the mix.”
+This plan comes at a critical time.
+During the recent Senate hearing on Social Security expansion, Senator Lindsey Graham said that privatizing Social Security “might be part of the mix.”

 The new plan to expand Social Security will: